joshnh/Sublime-Text-Preferences/README.md

 * Keyboard shortcuts to close projects or toggle between them
 * Keyboard shortcuts to move the cursor the the start or end of the current line
 * Keyboard shortcut to preview Markdown in the browser
+* Keyboard shortcut to convert spaces to tabs
+* Keuboard shortcut to refresh the current browser window

 __Fetch Settings: [Fetch.sublime-settings][2]__